superfly/docs/app-guides/multiple-processes.html.md

 And we're not running anything right now; it's just going to sit there inert while we figure out how to run both instances of the program.

-With a working Dockerfile, we can spin this up with `flyctl apps create`, then deploy it with `flyctl deploy`.
-When we've got things working, we'll edit `fly.toml` to tell Fly.io about the two ports we're listening on.
+With a working Dockerfile, we can spin this up with `fly launch`.
+We'll edit `fly.toml` to tell Fly.io about the two internal ports we're listening on, and `fly deploy` to effect that change.

 Now, some options to actually run this stuff: